The strong global dimension of piecewise hereditary algebras: Tilting mutations

-In view of comparing the subcategories of $\mathcal T$ in which $T$ starts or ends to the corresponding ones for $T'$, it is useful to locate the indecomposable direct summands of $T'$ with respect to the ones of $T$.
-This is done in the following basic result.
+In view of comparing the subcategories of $\mathcal T$ in which $T$ starts or ends to the corresponding ones for $T'$, it is useful to locate the indecomposable direct summands of $T'$ with respect to those of $T$.
+This is done in the following result.

 \begin{lem*} Let $X'\to N\to X\to X'[1]$ be a triangle in $\mathcal T$.
 The following conditions are equivalent. \begin{enumerate}[(i)] \item $X$ is an indecomposable direct summand of $T_2$ and $N\to X$ is a right minimal ${\rm add}\,T_1$-approximation. \item $X'$ is an indecomposable direct summand of $T_2'$ and $X'\to N$ is a left minimal ${\rm add}\,T_1$-approximation. \end{enumerate} Moreover when these conditions are satisfied the object $X'$ lies in the full and convex subcategory of $\mathcal T$ generated by $X[-1]$ and the indecomposable direct summands of $N$. \end{lem*} \begin{proof} Assume $(i)$.
 Let $X\to T_2$ and $T_2\to X$ be morphisms such that the composite morphism $X\to T_2\to X$ is identity.
-Since $N\to X$ and $M\to T_2$ are ${\rm add}\,T_1$-approximations there are commutative diagrams whose rows are triangles
+Since $N\to X$ and $M\to T_2$ are ${\rm add}\,T_1$-approximations, there are commutative diagrams whose rows are triangles

 Since $N\to X$ is right minimal and since the composite morphism $X\to T_2\to X$ is identity it follows that the composite morphism $N\to M\to N$ is an isomorphism, and hence so is the composite morphism $X'\to T_2'\to X'$.
 This proves that $X'$ is a direct summand of $T_2'$.